-The government is based upon the Constitution that was approved in a national referendum in December 1979.
+The government is based upon the constitution that was approved in a national referendum in December 1979.
 This republican Constitution replaced the 1906 Constitution, which, with its provisions for a Shah to reign as head of state, was the earliest constitution in the Middle East.
-Soon after the Revolution, however, on March 30 and 31, 1979, the provisional government of Mehdi Bazargan asked all Iranians sixteen years of age and older to vote in a national referendum on the question of whether they approved of abolishing the monarchy and replacing it with an Islamic republic.
+Soon after the revolution, however, on March 30 and 31, 1979, the provisional government of Mehdi Bazargan asked all Iranians sixteen years of age and older to vote in a national referendum on the question of whether they approved of abolishing the monarchy and replacing it with an Islamic republic.
 Subsequently, the government announced that a 98-percent majority favored abrogating the old Constitution and establishing such a republic.
-On the basis of this popular mandate, the provisional government prepared a draft Constitution drawing upon some of the articles of the abolished 1906 Constitution and the French Constitution written under Charles de Gaulle in 1958.
+Based on this popular mandate, the provisional government prepared a draft Constitution drawing upon some of the articles of the abolished 1906 Constitution and the French Constitution written under Charles de Gaulle in 1958.
 Ironically, the government draft did not allot any special political role to the clergy or even mention the concept of velayat-e faqih.

 The first presidential elections took place in January 1980, and elections for the first Majlis were held in March and May of 1980.
 The Council of Guardians, a body that reviews all legislation to ensure that laws are in conformity with Islamic principles, was appointed during the summer of 1980.
 Presidential elections were held again in 1981 and 1985.
 The second Majlis was elected in 1984.

-(e) approve the appointment of Ambassadors proposed by the Minister of Foreign Affairs and assent the credentials of the ambassadors, and receive the credentials of foreign ambassadors (article 128).
+- approve the appointment of Ambassadors proposed by the Minister of Foreign Affairs and assent the credentials of the ambassadors and receive the credentials of foreign ambassadors (article 128).

 The Assembly of Experts, which meets for one week every year, consists of 86 "virtuous and learned" clerics elected by the public to eight-year terms.
 Like presidential and parliamentary elections, the Council of Guardians determines eligibility to run for a seat in this assembly.

 Twelve jurists comprise the Council of Guardians, six of whom are appointed by the Supreme Leader.
 The head of the judiciary recommends the remaining six, which are officially appointed by Parliament.
-See also: http://www.globalsecurity.org/military/world/iran/guardian.htm
+See also Global Security.

 The Council of Guardians is vested with the authority to interpret the constitution and determines if the laws passed by Parliament are in line with sharia (Islamic law).
 Hence, the Council can exercise veto power over Parliament.
 If a law passed by Parliament is deemed incompatible with the constitution or sharia, it is referred back to Parliament for revision.